claceio/docs/content/docs/Configuration/Security.md

 skip_cert_check = false # Change to true if using self-signed certs
 ```

-All other server related config entries are ignored by the Clace client.
-Note that to connect to a Clace server over HTTP remotely, the server needs to be bound to the all interface(0.0.0.0), see [here]({{< ref "networking" >}}).
+All other server related config entries are ignored by the OpenRun client.
+Note that to connect to a OpenRun server over HTTP remotely, the server needs to be bound to the all interface(0.0.0.0), see [here]({{< ref "networking" >}}).

-If server_uri is set to the https endpoint and the Clace server is running with a self-signed certificate, set `skip_cert_check = true` in config to disable the TLS certificate check.
+If server_uri is set to the https endpoint and the OpenRun server is running with a self-signed certificate, set `skip_cert_check = true` in config to disable the TLS certificate check.

 ## Application Security